dmorehouse/jets-docs/_docs/custom/function-resources.md

 The `resource` method creates the [AWS::Events::Rule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html) as a CloudFormation resource.
 The keys of the Hash structure use the underscore format following Ruby naming convention.
 As part of CloudFormation template processing, the underscored keys are camelized.

 Understanding the core `resource` model is key to unlocking the power of full customization to a Jets application.
-Once you get used to the `resource` method, you could start defining your own custom convenience resource methods that wrap the `resource` method for more concise code as [Associated Resources Extensions]({% link _docs/function-resources/function-resources-extensions.md %}).
+Once you get used to the `resource` method, you could start defining your own custom convenience resource methods that wrap the `resource` method for more concise code as [Associated Resources Extensions]({% link _docs/custom/function-resources/function-resources-extensions.md %}).

+{% include custom/camelcase-note.md %}